awsdocs/amazon-api-gateway-developer-guide/doc_source/integrating-api-with-aws-services-kinesis.md

  You can apply the instructions presented here to other Kinesis actions\.
 For the complete list of the Kinesis actions, see [Amazon Kinesis API Reference](https://docs.aws.amazon.com/kinesis/latest/APIReference/Welcome.html)\.

- Instead of using the API Gateway console to create the sample API, you can import the sample API into API Gateway, using either the API Gateway [Import API](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-import/) or the [API Gateway Swagger Importer](https://github.com/awslabs/aws-apigateway-importer)\.
-For information on how to use the Import API, see [Import an API into API Gateway](api-gateway-import-api.md)\.
-For information on how to use the API Gateway Swagger Importer, see [Getting Started with the API Gateway Swagger Importer](http://swagger.io/getting-started-with-the-amazon-swagger-importer/)\.
+ Instead of using the API Gateway console to create the sample API, you can import the sample API into API Gateway using the API Gateway [Import API](https://docs.aws.amazon.com/apigateway/api-reference/link-relation/restapi-import/)\.
+For information on how to use the Import API, see [Import a REST API into API Gateway](api-gateway-import-api.md)\.

 If you do not have an AWS account, use the following procedure to create one\.

 **To sign up for AWS**

-1. Open [https://aws\.amazon\.com/](https://aws.amazon.com/) and choose **Create an AWS Account**\.
+1. Open [https://aws\.amazon\.com/](https://aws.amazon.com/), and then choose **Create an AWS Account**\.
+**Note**
+If you previously signed in to the AWS Management Console using AWS account root user credentials, choose **Sign in to a different account**\.
+If you previously signed in to the console using IAM credentials, choose **Sign\-in using root account credentials**\.
+Then choose **Create a new AWS account**\.

 1. Follow the online instructions\.

+   Part of the sign\-up procedure involves receiving a phone call and entering a verification code using the phone keypad\.

 ## Create an IAM Role and Policy for the API to Access Kinesis<a name="integrate-with-kinesis-create-iam-role-and-policy"></a>